 It's Easy to Make a Difference Through IFFGD

-IFFGD is calling on all individuals affected by functional gastrointestinal and motility disorders (FGIMDs) to join the our efforts effective dedicated to improving treatment options and finding cures for these conditions.
+IFFGD is calling on all individuals affected by functional gastrointestinal and motility disorders (FGIMDs) to join our efforts effectively dedicated to improving treatment options and finding cures for these conditions.

 Use your story to raise awareness in your community, advocate for change on Capitol Hill, or fundraise for critical research activities.
 We bring patients, family members, friends, and healthcare providers together with IFFGD to ensure that we carry one clear, impactful message.
 Adding your voice to this growing chorus will help expand critical research, initiate important legislation, and facilitate the development of new treatment options.